 24hr National Freephone Helpline 1800 341 900

-The Women's Aid National Freephone Helpline offers confidential information, support and understanding to women in the Republic of Ireland, who are being physically, emotionally, financially and sexually abused by their boyfriends, husbands and partners.
+The Women's Aid 24hr National Freephone Helpline offers confidential information, support and understanding to women in the Republic of Ireland, who are being abused by current or former boyfriends, partners or husbands.

 The Helpline also acts as a referral to the Women's Aid One to One Support Service and Court Accompaniment Service, local domestic violence refuges and support services, legal aid and other agencies, both statutory and voluntary, which are helpful to women experiencing abuse within a relationship.